Ard3ny/ard3ny.github.io/_posts/2022-11-27-SPF-DKIM-DMARC-explained.md

 DKIM or (DomainKeys Identified Mail) is an authentication similar to SPF.
 DKIM is a key-pair signing mechanism for the header of mail messages. .
 When you send mail you attach a signature to the message using a private key which is compared to a public key published in DNS for your domain.
 DKIM adds authenticity to a message and guards against tampering with the header by down-stream mail servers.
 One of the benefits to working on the header is it survives SMTP relaying and auto-forwarding.

-DKIM is added as a TXT record by adding it into your domain panel.
+DKIM is added as a TXT record by adding it to your domain panel.

-DKIM does not directly prevent abusive / malicious behavior.
+DKIM does not directly prevent abusive/malicious behavior.
 DKIM is just a signature… If I hand you a letter with my signature on it there’s added authenticity; However, if I hand you a letter without my signature if there’s no requirement for the letter to be signed there’s no reason to be suspicious.
 It’s like SSL, just because a website doesn’t have SSL doesn’t mean it’s fake, but it’s preferred when SSL is used.

 ```bash
 #How does it look like